containers/podman/docs/tutorials/basic_networking.md

 users cannot create networking interfaces on the host.
 Therefore, for rootless containers, the default network mode is slirp4netns.
 Because of the limited privileges, slirp4netns lacks some of the features of networking; for example, slirp4netns cannot give containers a routable IP address.
-With rootful containers, on the other side, the default networking mode is to use netavark.
+The default networking mode for rootful containers on the other side is netavark, which allows a container to have a routable IP address.

 ## Firewalls